PugetSoundClinic-PIT/ml-for-pit/plan/04-semantic-embeddings.md

 ## Problems with ngrams and word counts

 * If we think about what they represent and how we store their data, you have a count for every single unique ngram in the text.
-This is a lot of data to store, especially if the meeting is long and discusses many different topics which can increase the diversity of the ngrams thereby increase the number of total ngrams you need to store in your dataset.
+This is a lot of data to store, especially if the meeting is long and discusses many different topics which can increase the diversity of the ngrams thereby increasing the number of total ngrams you need to store in your dataset.

 * They don't generalize to different text datasets.
 We only counted ngrams for Seattle but if we wanted to compare discussion about a topic between two places using the same ngram we would have to KNOW that the two places use the same terminology in their discussion.

 * HOWEVER, we shouldn't discount the fact that they are counts that are specific.
-Which can be useful.
+Which can be useful. and easily citable.

 ## Semantic Neighborhoods

 * Instead of counting words, the state-of-the-art is to create dense embeddings from text

+* If we were only trying to compare fruits and we only used 2 dimensions we might be able to plot something like this: https://xkcd.com/388/

 * Originally this was done with single words
 * "You shall know a word by the company it keeps!"
 Firth 1957